01

 02

-Technical Specifications
+Specifications

 Measurement Technology

-RF capacitance with remote transmitter and integral preamplifier
+RF Capacitance, remote transmitter with integral preamplifier

 Output Signal